francesco-innocenti/francesco-innocenti.github.io/_pages/about.md

 # News

-## Postdoctoral Researcher at the University of Oxford
+## 🇬🇧 Postdoctoral Researcher at the University of Oxford
 *October 2025*

-I am excited to share that in November I will be starting as a Postdoctoral Researcher in the group of Professor [Rafal Bogacz](https://scholar.google.com/citations?user=m02-44gAAAAJ&hl=en&oi=ao).
+I am pleased to share that in November I will be starting as a Postdoctoral Researcher in the group of Professor [Rafal Bogacz](https://scholar.google.com/citations?user=m02-44gAAAAJ&hl=en&oi=ao).

+## 🇲🇦 Visiting Researcher at UM6P, Morocco
+*October 2025*

+I am pleased to share that, from October 21st to November 1st, I will be visiting my amazing collaborator, El Mehdi Achour, at UM6P in Morocco, to work on LLM mixture of experts.

 ## 🇺🇸 Papers accepted at NeurIPS 2025 (San Diego)